close

 The shoulder can produce a wide range of problems in players.
 Much like the elbow, shoulder injuries can be the reason behind a season-ending surgery for pitchers.
 Rotator cuff tears are one of the more major injuries.

-A cuff is a group of muscles that keeps your arm bone in the shoulder socket, and the stress of pitching can cause those muscles to tear.
-Obviously, this takes a long time to recover from and ensure that the tear won’t recur when the pitcher begins stressing the joint in the future.
+A cuff is a group of muscles that keeps your arm bone in the shoulder socket and the stress of pitching can cause those muscles to tear.
+Obviously, this takes a long time to recover from and ensures that the tear won’t recur when the pitcher begins stressing the joint in the future.
 One player who’s come back into play after struggling with rotator cuff problems is Shane Bieber.

 The rotator cuff is also the origin of a slightly less severe injury known as shoulder impingement.
 In this injury, tendons supporting the cuff get pinched.
 This is frequently indicative of an eventual tear if left unaddressed.
 Shane Mclanahan, Kyle Hendricks and David Wright all have battled impingements.